FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: FakeScope: Large Multimodal Forensic Model

 \subsection{Probability Estimation via Token Soft-Scoring}

-LMMs typically convey their forensic judgment through \textit{hard} token selection, \textit{i.e.}, choosing the token with the highest logit when generating responses.
-Here, “token” refers to the vocabulary-level prediction unit in the model’s output distribution, with each token associated with a logit indicating its selection likelihood.
-This approach inherently limits their ability to provide \textbf{numerical probability scores}, which are crucial for assessing model confidence.
-Moreover, general-purpose LMMs are not explicitly trained as classifiers with numerical labels, making direct probability estimation an unpreferred methodology.
-To address this limitation, FakeScope is trained using binary authenticity judgments and incorporates a token \textit{soft-scoring} strategy to convert model outputs into quantitative probability estimates.
-In specific, as depicted in Fig.~\ref{fig:fakescope}, we define \textit{\textbf{fake}} and \textbf{\textit{real}} as anchor tokens and apply softmax normalization over their corresponding logits within a standardized prompting framework: \begin{flushleft} \texttt{USER:} {\texttt{<Image> What is the authenticity of this image?}}
+LMMs typically convey their forensic judgment through selecting the token with the highest logit, which inherently limits their ability to provide numerical probability scores.
+Moreover, since general-purpose LMMs are not explicitly trained as classifiers with numerical labels, direct probability prediction is not a natural formulation.
+To address this, FakeScope is trained using binary authenticity judgments and incorporates a token \textit{soft-scoring} strategy that operates purely at inference time to convert model outputs into quantitative probability estimates.
+As depicted in Fig.~\ref{fig:fakescope}, we define \textit{\textbf{fake}} and \textbf{\textit{real}} as anchor tokens and apply softmax normalization over target logits within a standardized prompting framework: \begin{flushleft} \texttt{USER:} {\texttt{<Image> What is the authenticity of this image?}}